GuilhermeFerreiraa/GuilhermeFerreiraa/README.md

-## 👋🏼 E ae, beleza?
+## 👋🏼 Hello!

-- 🔎 Explorando novas tecnologias e desenvolvendo soluções de software desde 2019.
+- 🔎 Exploring new technologies and developing software solutions since 2019.
-- 🎓 Formado em Análise e Desenvolvimento de Sistemas
+- 🎓 Graduated in Systems Analysis and Development.
-- 💼 Trabalhando como Desenvolvedor Freelancer Fullstack.
+- 💼 Working as a Fullstack Freelance Developer.
-- 🌱 Aprendendo mais sobre NodeJS.
+- 🌱 Learning more about NodeJS.

 <div>
 <a href="https://github.com/GuilhermeFerreiraa">